Lexicographical Array Problem

 - Uses Python's more concise syntax for swapping elements:

-- Includes docstrings for better documentation
+a, b = b, a - Includes docstrings for better documentation

 - Uses assertion-based testing to verify correctness